govau/notify-client-java/README.md

 * `temporary-failure` - the provider was unable to deliver message, email box was full or the phone was turned off; you can try to send the message again.
 * `technical-failure` - Notify had a technical failure; you can try to send the message again.

-You can also pass in an empty string or null to ignore the filter.
+You can pass an empty string or null to ignore the filter.

 #### `notificationType`